-- C Notify your local law enforcement agency about the crime. - Stay in contact with local law enforcement and, after charges have been filed, with the District Attorney's office. - C Make sure your address and telephone number are current and on file in the District Attorney's office. - C If you are registered with the Department's Crime Victims Services Bureau, make sure your address and telephone number are current there too. - Return calls from Probation and Parole Officers.
-Even though talking about the crime may be painful or unpleasant, officers need to hear the experiences, opinions, and expectations you want them to include in various investigations, such as Presentence Investigations for the Court, Pre-parole Investigations for the Committee on Parole and Clemency Investigations for the Board of Pardons and Governor's Office. - If you believe you are owed restitution payments from the offender, keep copies of receipts and bills so that you will be able to document expenses related to the crime.
+- Notify your local law enforcement agency about the crime. - Stay in contact with local law enforcement and, after charges have been filed, with the District Attorney's office. - Make sure your address and telephone number are current and on file in the District Attorney's office. - If you are registered with the Department's Victim Outreach Program, make sure your address and telephone number are current there too. - Return calls from Probation and Parole Officers and Victim's Assistant Coordinators.
+Even though talking about the crime may be painful or unpleasant, officers need to hear the experiences, opinions, and expectations you want them to include in various investigations, such as Presentence Investigations for the Court, Pre-parole Investigations for the Committee on Parole and Clemency Investigations for the Board of Pardons and Governor's Office. - C If you believe you are owed restitution payments from the offender, keep copies of receipts and bills so that you will be able to document expenses related to the crime.